-However, there has been nothing better than to make our initial splash in Japan here– at its modern, fast-paced, impeccably clean and hospitable capital.
+However, there is nothing better than to make an initial splash in Japan here— at its modern, fast-paced, impeccably clean and hospitable capital.
 The truth is, Tokyo travel is awesome and a visitor to Japan would be ill-advised to skip it.
-Despite its far-reaching high-rises and even higher prices, I might even love it.
-We’ll see.
+Despite its far-reaching high-rises and even higher prices, you might even love it.

 10 Things to Love About Tokyo